Truck Ramming Kills 10 New Years Revelers In New Orleans, Injures Dozens - UrduPoint

 "People we came across were unfortunately deceased."

+"We are going to make sure that our routes and the Superdome are safe today for the game," Kirkpatrick said.

-Policing was heavy over the New Year's, according to the city, as authorities braced for big crowds.
+Policing had already been heavy over the New Year's, according to the city, as authorities braced for big crowds.

 The city police department had announced staffing at "100 percent, with an additional 300 officers assisting from partner law enforcement agencies," including on horseback and using unmarked units.